Highlights from the Ratings and Financial Report for Bristol-Myers Squibb Company (BMY)

 Goldman gave a rating of “Buy” to BMY, setting the target price at $72 in the report published on December 17th of the previous year.

-During the last 5 trading sessions, BMY rose by +0.99%, which changed the moving average for the period of 200-days by +31.93% in comparison to the 20-day moving average, which settled at $73.70.
-In addition, Bristol-Myers Squibb Company saw 19.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BMY fell by -0.32%, which changed the moving average for the period of 200-days by +28.48% in comparison to the 20-day moving average, which settled at $74.01.
+In addition, Bristol-Myers Squibb Company saw 20.82% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading